csahota/brighterion/README.md

 1. Using a command prompt (or terminal on MacBook) navigate to the bin directory.
 2. Run the following command line instructions:

-	a. java com.brighterion.coding.exercise.FibonacciSequence 10
+	a.
+Will give a favorable result

-		- this will give a favorable result
+		java com.brighterion.coding.exercise.FibonacciSequence 10

-	b. java com.brighterion.coding.exercise.FibonacciSequence abc
+	b.
+Will print an error message prompting to try again with a valid number

-		- this will print an error message prompting to try again with a valid number
+		java com.brighterion.coding.exercise.FibonacciSequence abc

-	c. java com.brighterion.coding.exercise.FibonacciSequence
+	c.
+Will print an error message asking for a valid argument.

-		- this will print an error message asking for a valid argument.
+		java com.brighterion.coding.exercise.FibonacciSequence